accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 1. Identify document conversion functions on the screen (e.g. export to PDF, .odt, HTML etc.)
 1. Identify accessibility information in the original content (e.g. an alternative graphic element, headings levels, table of contents).
 1. Check that the accessibility information is still present in the converted document (unless the conversion format chosen does not support the accessibility information in the source document).
-1. If this is the case, the test is validated.
+1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}